Leduin-Abel/Testing-Selenium-Python/README.md

 # Testing-Selenium-Python

-My introduction to Selenium WebDriver with Python following the test automation university course
+My introduction to Selenium WebDriver with Python following the test automation university course.

+I've added the repo created by the course instructor Andy Knight as a submodule in order to follow the course properly.

 ## Fixtures